-Wadham has high academic standards, maintained in an informal and progressive atmosphere.
-Known for its inclusive and welcoming culture, Wadham is a vibrant and relatively large college, offering most of the undergraduate courses that can be studied at Oxford.
+Wadham has high academic standards maintained in an informal and progressive atmosphere.
+We welcome academic excellence, diversity and independence and are known for our inclusive and welcoming culture.
+Wadham is one of the larger colleges and offers most of the undergraduate courses available at Oxford.

 Read more on the college website.

 …always having someone to support you.

 …a supportive environment with stimulating tutors.